 On the day of your surgery:

-After your operation, you will spend 3 to 7 days in the hospital.
+After your operation, you will spend 3 - 7 days in the hospital.
 You will spend the first night in an intensive care unit (ICU).
-Nurses will monitor your condition constantly.
+Nurses will monitor your condition at all times.

-Usually within 24 hours, you will be moved to a regular room or a transitional care unit in the hospital.
-You will slowly resume some activity.
+Most of the time, you will be moved to a regular room or a transitional care unit in the hospital within 24 hours.
+You will start activity slowly.
 You may begin a program to make your heart and body stronger.

 A temporary pacemaker may be placed in your heart if your heart rhythm becomes too slow after surgery.

 Once you are home, recovery takes time.
 Take it easy, and be patient with yourself.

 Mechanical heart valves do not fail often.
 However, blood clots can develop on them.
 If a blood clot forms, you may have a stroke.
 Bleeding can occur, but this is rare.

 Biological valves have a lower risk of blood clots but tend to fail over time.
 Minimally invasive heart valve surgery has improved in recent years.
 These techniques are safe for most people and can reduce recovery time and pain.
 For best results, choose to have your aortic valve surgery at a center that does many of these procedures.